sakaki-/nspawn-gentoo-jitsi-meet/README.md

 * 4446/udp (STUN)
 * 10000/udp (videobridge SFU)

 > Consult your VPS help for how to do this.
-New VPS instances often have *no* ports blocked by default - in which case you will of course meet the criteria above, but will probably want to tighten things down prior to production release (please make sure, when editing firewall settings, not to lock yourself out from `ssh` access; this is most commonly on port 22/tcp, but the setup on your VPS may differ).
+New VPS instances often have *no* ports blocked by default &mdash; in which case you are good to proceed (just follow, in due course, the instructions given [later](#firewall) to install and configure `ufw`).

 ## <a id="downloadboot"></a>Downloading and Booting the Container rootfs